 Examples of activities and topics covered in our New Parents Safety Initiative program include a tour of the Safety Demonstration House and information on safe sleep, fire safety, water safety, car seat safety, and nursery setup.
 In addition, our virtual experience will provide the same information in an online format.

-Once parents participated in this program and as their child ages, we encourage them to return to the Safety Demonstration House for additional education focusing on older children.
+Once parents participate in this program and their child ages, we encourage them to return to the Safety Demonstration House for additional education focusing on older children.

 Safe Now, Safe Later

 Families living in temporary housing, whether it be protection, rehabilitation, or another circumstance, need to make sure their children are residing in a safe place.
 After the transition into a more permanent arrangement, the need is the same.

 Charlie's House Safe Now, Safe Later program works directly with community partners by going into their temporary housing units and determining what safety needs and devices are needed to prevent injuries and accidents to children.
 In addition, we work with community organization staff to ensure concerns are addressed.

 When families transition from temporary into a more permanent arrangement, they are encouraged to take the safety devices to their new home.
 Also, they are encouraged to visit our Safety Demonstration House, take a tour, and see other ways to make their new home safe.
 This includes acquiring additional safety devices.